Magik: Limbo

 A strange armor begins to appear on her body each time she wields the Soulsword.
 The armor appears only on one of her shoulders and arms at first, but appears on more of her body each time that she wields the sword.
-Illyana's skill as a sorceress grows, and she battles other beings with mystical powers such as Baba Yaga, the Enchantress, Forge, Spiral, and Heka-Nut.
 A routine trip through Limbo goes awry, leaving the New Mutants stuck in Limbo.
-To open an escape route for her teammates, Illyana embraces her demonic nature and opens a colossal teleportation disc between Earth and Limbo, which N'astirh holds open, triggering an invasion of Earth by demons from Limbo.
-Ashamed of herself, she flees into Limbo, and decides to end the demonic invasion by assuming rule of Limbo.
-However, her teammate Rahne Sinclair persuades her against this, and she instead gives up her demonic powers by creating a massive stepping disc that banishes the demons back to Limbo, then throws her Soulsword in after them to seal the portal shut.
+To open an escape route for her teammates, Illyana embraces her demonic nature and opens a colossal teleportation disc between Earth and Limbo, which N'astirh uses to facilitate an invasion of Earth by demons from Limbo.
+Ashamed of herself, Magik flees into Limbo and decides to end the demonic invasion by assuming rule of Limbo.
+However, her teammate Rahne Sinclair persuades her against this, and she instead gives up her demonic powers by creating a massive stepping disc that banishes the demons back to Limbo.
 Afterwards, the New Mutants find a seven-year-old Illyana inside the husk of her eldritch armor.
 She still possesses the bloodstone locket.

-Because of its mystic bond with Shadowcat, the Soulsword passes on to Earth's Shadowcat in England.
-It embeds itself in a stone near Excalibur's lighthouse headquarters, waiting for Shadowcat to claim it and become its new wielder.
-After a conflict with the necromancer Gravemoss, the Soulsword is acquired by Amanda Sefton, who becomes the second Magik.

-Illyana returns to Russia where she lives with her parents for some months until they are murdered by the Russian government to secure Illyana's abilities to defeat a psionic being known as the Soul Skinner.
+Illyana returns to Russia, where she lives with her parents for some months until they are murdered by the Russian government to secure Illyana's abilities to defeat a psionic being known as the Soul Skinner.
 Illyana then returns to the X-Mansion to live with her brother and the other X-Men.
 Not long afterwards, Illyana contracts the Legacy Virus, and dies in the X-Mansion, despite all efforts to save her made by Charles Xavier and Moira MacTaggert.
+Colossus sacrifices himself to disperse the cure for the Legacy Virus.